ita-social-projects/ZeroWaste/README.md

   - [Git-hook pre-commit](#Git-hook-pre-commit)

 ## Deployed Apps and Environments
-The latest version from the 'develop' branch is automatically deployed to stage environment in Heroku, [staging link](https://zerowaste-staging.herokuapp.com/).
+The latest version from the 'develop' branch is automatically deployed to stage environment in Render, [staging link](https://zero-waste-staging.onrender.com/).
-The latest version from the release branch 'master' is automatically deployed to Production environment, [production link](https://zero-waste-project.herokuapp.com/).
+The latest version from the release branch 'master' is automatically deployed to Production environment, [production link](http://calc.zerowastelviv.org.ua/).

 ## Installation
 * Start the project locally